Me, back then ... never could just leave my hair alone!

 We settled in and then - on impulse - I decided to go back to the UK for a few months to spend time on the streets with London’s homeless population - a life changing experience.
 I published a book about it, that was received really well and got loads of press coverage.

-Since writing Four Feet Under I donate10% of my art work sales to homeless charities in the UK.
-If you're interested in this subject, do go over and look at my website which has tons of photos and articles and whatnot that I've written.
+Since writing Four Feet Under I donate 10% of my art work sales to homeless charities in the UK.
+If you're interested in this subject, do go over and look at my other website which has tons of photos and articles and whatnot that I've written.

 Six months after I came back to Italy, after researching the book, our whole region was struck by a swarm of earthquakes that lasted nearly 18 months.
 We lost our house.
 But not our lives, as did hundreds of other people.
 I wrote a photo-journal blog about my life during this dreadful time in 2016/17.